* April existing home sales up 1.3 pct

 NEW YORK, May 22 U.S. Treasuries prices edged

-lower on Thursday after stronger economic data on U.S. existing
+lower on Thursday after positive U.S. economic data on existing

 home sales and factory activity lifted sentiment, while